 News — Diet soda bad for pregnancy and calories on menus

-Some noteworthy news include a study published in the September issue of American Journal of Clinical Nutrition showing that pregnant women who drink at least one diet soda a day are 38 percent more likely to have a preterm baby (<37 weeks).
+Some noteworthy news includes a study published in the September issue of American Journal of Clinical Nutrition showing that pregnant women who drink at least one diet soda a day are 38 percent more likely to have a preterm baby (<37 weeks).
 Women who drank as much as four diet sodas daily were 78 percent more likely to have a premature baby.

-Needless to say diet soda is not recommended during pregnancy (unless maybe you’re 40 weeks and counting).
+Needless to say, diet soda is not recommended during pregnancy (unless maybe you’re 40 weeks and counting).

 Also in the news was the FDA draft guidelines for restaurant businesses (with 20 or more locations) to print the calorie information of their items.
-Upon request, consumers can get additional nutrition information including fat, saturated fat, sodium and sugars.
+Upon request, consumers can get additional nutrition information including fat, saturated fat, sodium, and sugars.

 The only items excluded from the calorie counts are those that will be on the menu for 60 days or less such as daily specials.
-After the comment period the FDA will finalize the guidelines.
+After the comment period, the FDA will finalize the guidelines.